Harry7557558/Ray-Tracing/README.md

 ![ ](Cover.jpg)

-Ray-tracing, without using any third-party libraries.
+**Ray-tracing, without using any third-party libraries.

-An image of this large (1920x1080) requires about 20 seconds and 20M memories.
-(4 threads, Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, Windows 10 home)
+An image of this large (1920x1080) requires about 20 seconds and 20M memories. _(4 threads, Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz, Windows 10 home)

 All vector objects and intersection algorithms are in [Object.h](Object.h).

 Rendering core sources are in [World.h](World.h).

 View [Test.cpp](Test.cpp) for sources of given images.

+Some sources are still debugging.
+(2019.5.5)

 Support intersections of vector planes, triangles, parallelograms, spheres, circles, and cylinders; refraction of planes and spheres;

 Comparison of non-rendered and rendered images:

 ![ ](compare.png)